Nairobi: Demographics

+As of 2024, Nairobi has an estimated population of 4.8 million, up from 4.3 million in 2019, making it the largest city in Kenya.
+The city spans approximately 696 km², with a population density of about 6,900 inhabitants per km².
+Nairobi's demographics are characterized by a youthful and rapidly growing population, reflecting ongoing urbanization and migration trends.

 Nairobi has experienced one of the highest growth rates of any city in Africa.
 Since its foundation in 1899, Nairobi has grown to become the second-largest city in the African Great Lakes, despite being one of the youngest cities in the region.
 The growth rate of Nairobi was estimated in 2023 to be 2.09% a year.
 It is estimated that Nairobi's population will reach 5 million people in 2025.

 Given this high population growth, owing itself both to urban migration and high birth rates, the economy has yet to catch up.
 Unemployment is estimated at 5.5% within the city, mainly in the high-density, low-income areas of the city which can make them seem even denser than the higher-income neighbourhoods.